prebid/Prebid.js/README.md

 > A free and open source library for publishers to quickly implement header bidding.

 This README is for developers who want to contribute to Prebid.js.
-For user-facing documentation, see [Prebid.org](http://prebid.org).
+Additional documentation can be found at [the Prebid homepage](http://prebid.org).
+Working examples can be found in [the developer docs](http://prebid.org/dev-docs/getting-started.html).

 **Table of Contents**